 7.1 The evaluation report developed based on these criteria shall define applications and distinguish between structural and non-structural uses and their respective requirements.

-7.2 Structural applications shall contain a description of specific applicable limit states commensurate with ACI 318 with the statement of ACI 318 Sections and provisions for which an alternative is provided through the use of steel FRC.
+7.2 Structural applications shall contain a description of specific applicable limit states commensurate with ACI 318, with the statement of ACI 318 Sections and provisions for which an alternative is provided through the use of steel FRC.

 7.3 The evaluation report shall include requirements precluding the usage of anchored steel fiber reinforcement as the method of providing structural integrity against progressive collapse.

-7.4 Where the stability of a structural system or a member is provided through anchored steel fiber reinforcement, other requirements notwithstanding, the Evaluation Report shall be structured such that only a steel FRC matrix capable of providing strain hardening response is permitted for the action providing stability to the system.
+7.4 Where the stability of a structural system or a member is provided through anchored steel fiber reinforcement, other requirements notwithstanding, the Evaluation Report shall be structured such that only a steel FRC matrix capable of providing a strain hardening response is permitted for the action providing stability to the system.
 A strain-softening response shall be permitted in non-structural applications.
 In lieu of a strain hardening FRC matrix, where strain hardening response is required, it shall be permitted to achieve strain hardening through the combination of a strain-softening FRC matrix and conventional continuous reinforcement.

 7.5 Requirements pertaining to non-structural applications need not include reinforcement for structural integrity.